Dav00Arm/MeBotApp/README.md

 # MeBot - My AI Clone Chatbot

-Welcome to **MeBot**, an AI chatbot designed to act as a digital "clone" of its creator, **Davit Tumanyan**.
-Users can ask MeBot questions, have conversations, and learn a lot of information about Davit's background, interests, and expertise.
+Welcome to **MeBot**, an AI chatbot designed to act as my digital "clone."
+Users can ask MeBot questions, have conversations, and learn a lot of information about my background, interests, and expertise.

 ---